ppy/osu-wiki/wiki/Glossary/en.md

 ### Silence

-A silence is an action taken against an osu!user who spams the [chat console](/wiki/chat_console).
+A silence is an action taken against an user who spams the [chat console](/wiki/chat_console).
 Silences will stack on top of each other, adding more time for each one.

 Silences lasts for 4 weeks before being reset, along with the time that gets added.